Ethan Frome: Plot

-The next morning, Zeena describes her specific and imminent plans for sending Mattie on her way.
-Panicked, Ethan rushes into town to try to get a cash advance from a customer for a load of lumber in order to have the money with which to abscond with Mattie.
-His plan is unhinged by guilt, however, when his customer's wife expresses compassion, understanding, and empathy for Ethan's lot, which has involved the repeated duty to care for others, first his parents, then his sickly wife.
-He realizes that, of all people, he cannot cheat this kindly woman and her husband out of money, since she is one of the few people who have ever seemed to have seen or openly acknowledged Ethan's lifelong plight, as well as his honor in fulfilling his duties.
+The next morning, Ethan rushes into town to try to get a cash advance from a customer for a load of lumber in order to have the money with which to elope with Mattie.
+His plan is unhinged by guilt, however, when the customer's wife expresses honest compassion for Ethan.
+He realizes that he cannot cheat this kindly woman and her husband out of their money.

 Ethan comes back to the farm and picks up Mattie to take her to the train station.
-They stop at a hill upon which they had once planned to go sledding and decide to sled together as a way of delaying their sad parting, after which they anticipate never seeing each other again.
-After their first run, Mattie suggests a suicide pact: that they go down again, and steer the sled directly into a tree, so they will never be parted and so that they may spend their last moments together.
-Ethan first refuses to go through with the plan, but in his despair that mirrors Mattie's, he ultimately agrees, and they get on the sled, clutching each other.
-On the way down, a vision of Zeena's face startles Ethan into swerving a bit, but he corrects their course, and they crash headlong and at high speed into the elm tree.
-Ethan regains consciousness after the accident but Mattie lies beside him, "cheeping" in pain like a small wounded animal.
-Ethan is also injured, and the reader is left to understand that this was the "smash-up" that left Ethan with a permanent limp.
+They stop at a hill upon which they had once planned to go sledding and decide to sled together as a way of delaying their sad parting.
+After their first run, Mattie suggests a suicide pact: that they go down again, and steer the sled directly into a big elm tree, so they will never be parted and so that they may spend their last moments together.
+The resulting crash leaves both of them alive, Ethan with a permanent limp and Mattie paralyzed from a spinal injury.